 We were all on a similar quest, to find some meaning in life outside the standard formula.
 I interviewed Jim about his personal experiences and philosophies, and wrote my first story during our travels (published by Escape Artist), called One Wave.
 And the journey continues…

-My journey begins: Quest for meaning © Susan L Hart 2019
+It Begins: Quest for Meaning © Susan L Hart 2019